ibtesam5d/spellbook-generator/README.md

 - allow users to export their spellbook as a PDF
 - add a home page
 - begin manual data entry process!
+- make the table more responsive (i.e., hide rows when screen shrinks)
 - host under a domain
 - learn user auth to allow users to create an account(?)